ron-wettenstein/woodelf/README.md

 # Background SHAP values and interaction values
 explainer = WoodelfExplainer(xgb_model, X_train)
 background_values = explainer.shap_values(X_test)
-# The shap python package does not support Background Shapley interaction values - WOODELF does support this!
+# The shap python package does not support Background SHAP interactions - WOODELF supports them!
 background_iv = explainer.shap_interaction_values(X_test)
 # Better output format that saves RAM.
 Returns a DataFrame with the feature pairs as columns.
 # Feature pairs that never interact (so all their interaction values are zero) won't appear in the DataFrame.